 Organization

-The OSCAR project is a public/private partnership, where all partners are equal in the project.
+The OSCAR and the OSCAR DREAM project is a public/private partnership, where all partners are equal in the project.
 The partners have signed a detailed agreement on the distribution of roles and assignments in the project.

 Partnership

-The OSCAR project is a public/private partnership, where all partners are equal in the project.
+OSCAR is a public/private partnership, where all partners are equal in the project.
 The partners have signed a detailed agreement on the distribution of roles and assignments in the project.

 The Steering Committee